 Volunteering: The Wellness Benefits + Tips for Starting Out

-Giving is one of the evidenced five ways of wellbeing and there has been a growing body of research into the effects of demonstrating acts of kindness on our subjective wellbeing, with the increased feelings of happiness enabling our internal reward system.
-Many of the scientific studies into the effects of giving have been correlational, for example, demonstrating those of who us who spend more money on others are happier, and those people who volunteer to help others are healthier.
+Giving is one of the evidenced five ways of wellbeing, with the increased feelings of happiness enabling our internal reward system.
+Scientific studies into the effects of giving have demonstrated that, for example, those of who us who spend more money on others are happier, and those people who volunteer to help others are healthier.

-I love the idea of giving as a pillar of wellbeing.
-That this could come in so many different forms; be it a small act of kindness, a donation, fundraising for a charity or giving your own time through a formal voluntary placement.
-Reflect on the last 12 weeks during lockdown, how many small acts of kindness did you carry out?
-These could have been saying thank you to the local supermarket employee, asking neighbours if they need help with their food shop, supporting local businesses, texting a friend who you think may be struggling or donating to a foodbank collection.
-How did you feel inside when you carried out those small acts?
-The Mental Health Foundation has created a list of random acts of kindness to inspire you to keep the momentum going.
-With the current global protests for the #BlackLivesMatter movement, the Random Acts of Kindness organisation is clear that kindness is not a fluffy concept that is about Instagram captions.
-It is important we are aware that when kindness is practiced people’s lives are changed and communities get better.
-Now is the time we all need to be doing the work to become kinder, to give and to not put ourselves first and foremost.
+I love the idea of giving as a pillar of wellbeing, be it a small act of kindness, a donation, fundraising for a charity or giving your own time through a formal voluntary placement.
+The Mental Health Foundation has created a list of random acts of kindness to inspire you and the Random Acts of Kindness organisation is clear that kindness is not a fluffy concept all about Instagram captions – when kindness is practiced, people’s lives are changed and communities get better.

 How do I go about becoming a volunteer?